maskedspectre/quietdesperation/README.md

 # Desperation

 A poem.
-A cry for help.
+A desperate cry for help.